najwalegh/microservices-springboot/README.md

-this is a Spring Boot Microservices Project!
-This project showcases a modular, scalable, and secure architecture for building modern web applications using microservices.
+This is a **Spring Boot Microservices Project!** This project showcases a modular, scalable, and secure architecture for building modern web applications using microservices.
 Each service is designed to perform a specific set of functionalities, and they communicate seamlessly through a well-structured architecture.

-this picture resume the project Architecture:
+This picture resume the project Architecture:
                <img width="551" alt="ProjectArchitecture" src="https://github.com/oussabi-tarek/microservices-springboot/assets/104314459/d30d24b0-1e42-46b7-a783-ba07282030cf">

-Getting Started
+**Getting Started**

 To get started with this project, follow these steps: